Example App

 Displaying Scripts

-Now that we have the script data with edge cases handled, we can display it in our application's user interface.
 Here's an example of how you might render the scripts using vanilla JavaScript:

 <!DOCTYPE html>